jaimemartinmartin15/jaimeelingeniero.es/README.md

   * Add title for the new page
   * Add router data metaTags (description and keywords)
   * Add router data headerPrint (author and date) if necessary
+  * Add router data favIcons if they are different than the default and check they work
 * Make sure invalid routes are redirected correctly